sluhn-houghtons/advent-of-code-2025/README.md

 # 🎄 ADVENT OF CODE 🎅
-This is a template repo for admin of code using jupyter notebooks with python.
+This is a template repo for admin of code using Jupyter notebooks.
-You can participate with any programming language--not just python.
+Despite that Jupyter notebooks are typically used with Python, you can participate with *any* programming language.
+You can find a list of other Jupyter kernels for other programming languages [here](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).

 If you would like to use this template, please fork this repo on Github so you can commit your own solutions.

 ## About Advent of Code